Riloscode/home-soc-lab/README.md

 - Integrate with GitHub Actions for CI learning

 ---

 > 🚧 This project is a work in progress.
-Additional setup steps, screenshots, and notes will be added soon.
+Soon, additional setup steps, screenshots, and notes will be added.

 ---

+## ✅ Goals
+- Learn SOC tooling hands-on (Security Onion, Zeek, Suricata)
+- Practice detection, analysis, and response
+- Build a home lab replicating real-world environments

+---

 ## 📫 Contact
 Have feedback or questions?
-Feel free to connect with me on LinkedIn or open an issue.
+Feel free to reach out to me on LinkedIn or open an issue.